Gumotex Rush (DSF)

 So, similar to Sea Eagle‘s patented NeedleKnife Keel™ (right), Gumo added a more discrete ‘keel hump‘ under the bow (left) to compensate for the lack of old-style parallel I-beam floor tubes which added a directional element.
 You can see from the overhead image above that this keel hump is mirrored on the floor inside the boat, either by design or need.
 This protuberance makes a high-wear point on the IK in the shallows so it’s just as well the floor is double thickness Nitrilon, as mentioned above.
 It’s the same on any boat.
 On my Seawave I pre-emptively added a protective strake – a strip of hypalon – to the central tubed rib, though to be honest it never got much wear as I try and be careful.
-Mine was hardly worn in five years of mostly sea.
+Mine was hardly worn in five years of mostly sea paddling.

 Rushs can be fitted with optional decks (green on the R1, above, red on the R2, below), using the same velcro system as the Seawave, with those horribly bulky alloy spars (right) supporting the decking (surely a flexible rod like tentpole material wouldn’t be hard to make).
 I read on other reviews that they’ve greatly improved the coaming (hatch rim) so that spray skirts attach more securely.

 See this for an easily translatable written review also in German.

 As you can tell, I was comparing the Rush 2 with my 5-year-old Seawave and wondered if it might be time (or an excuse) to change.
 An unprecedented five years of ownership proves there’s nothing wrong with my Seawave [I sold my Seawave in May 2020 then bought another in October].